Diy Cork Sewing Table with Wire Organizer

 I was going to do a bag tutorial but I remake my desk and it looks so cool !!!!
 I got this idea while at a fashion design workshop at Raffles.
 If you live in Bangkok, keep a look out for their workshops.
 I heard there will be product design / interior designs workshops in the plan.
 What’s great is you get to meet fun people who share your interest and you’ll get so many ideas !

 This is what I did to my desk :

 Usually all the wires are tangled up , so I’m pretty excited I found a way to make them look neat !
-The cork sheets are 6mm thick, I found this shop in Bangna area that sells them by the meter. ( Wood and Life ).
+The cork sheets are 6mm thick.
+If you live in Bangkok, there’s this shop in Bangna area that sells them by the meter. ( Wood and Life ).
 The shop is pretty far ( km 35 ) but the guy does mail delivery for additional price.
 Mine came from this roll ( 120 cm wide ) :

 Oh yeah, in Thai, “cork” is called “m’ai g’ok” .
 If you just want to cover a small area , Somjai also sells them in 60 cm wide sheets… if I remember correctly.
 You can make a cork pad to put your computer on, then have fun pinning all the wires into industrial-like patterns.
 Cool , yeah !

 If you are not in Bangkok, you can get similar ones here on Amazon.
 There’s also an even thicker version ( 1/2 ” , about 11 cm !! ) here. ( <– affiliates links ).
 I think this is thickness I saw at the workshop.

 I only apply glue on the four edges but you can glue up the whole thing if you want.
 I chose not to , just so if I take it apart, I’ll still have a good portion of the cork intact.